brucehtai/AeroStage-Beta/README.md

 **AeroStage Beta** is a six-level headphone spatial-texture VST3 plug-in for Windows.

-It is intended for normal two-channel headphone listening.
+It is intended for normal two-channel headphone listening with ordinary stereo recordings.
 It is not virtual surround, not Dolby-style spatial audio, and not an HRTF externalization simulator.
 The goal is subtler: changing the spatial texture of headphone playback, including diffusion, density, depth, and long-listening comfort.

 ## Download